Zhang Hongbao: Zhong Gong

-In 1987, he founded Zhong Gong, launching it on the auspicious date of 8 August.
+Zhang founded Zhong Gong in 1987, launching it on the auspicious date of 8 August.
 Palmer, citing Ji Yi's 10-million-selling hagiography The Great Qigong Master Comes Down From the Mountains (1990), says that Zhang gave two-week-long Qigong workshops which received national coverage in the People's Daily.
 Among the over a thousand people who participated were prominent academics such as the President of Beijing University, who were reportedly able to capture and emit Qi.
-Having won over the academic community, Zhang also gained acceptance within the China Academy of Science, and other sections of the scientific community.
+Having won over the academic community, Zhang also gained acceptance within the Chinese Academy of Sciences, and other sections of the scientific community.
 Furthermore, he became a media celebrity after one workshop was featured in a three-minute news segment on CCTV.
 He also gained credibility within the media and political elites.

 The movement claimed 34 million followers, 120,000 employees, 30 life cultivation bases, and 100,000 "branches" at its peak.

 According to Perry, in the early 1990s, Zhang and his followers withdrew to Qingchengshan, deep in Sichuan, where Zhang would reorganise his activities into commercial enterprises, the flagship of which was the Qilin Group, based in Qilin City.
 Cunningham states the group was made up of some 60 companies headquartered in Tianjin.
 The group reportedly employed 100,000 workers, mostly in qigong-related education, publication and health-product ventures.

 Criminal allegations and exile

 Unlike Li Hongzhi, founder of Falun Gong, who disavowed political ambition, Zhang Hongbao positively embraced it.

-A close disciple defected from the group and wrote a scathing exposé alleging that Zhang was a fraud and had illicit sex with followers.
-Independent Chinese sceptic Sima Nan alleged that Zhang was a rapist and may even have been responsible for the murders of some former followers.
+In 2000, a close disciple defected from the group and wrote a scathing exposé alleging that Zhang was a fraud and had illicit sex with followers.
+Independent Chinese skeptic Sima Nan alleged that Zhang was a rapist and may even have been responsible for the murders of some former followers.
 The Chinese Government issued a warrant for his arrest on 7 June 2000, and a statement calling for his return to face four counts of rape between 1990 and 1991, and two counts of using forged travel documents between 1993 and 1994.
 The Chinese authorities allege Zhang was in possession of a bogus identity card in the name of Wang Xingxiang, a Han male born on 8 August 1953.

+Zhang reportedly left China from Guangzhou Baiyun International Airport on 17 June 1994, traveling across Southeast Asia before moving to America in 2000.